 Emory & Henry College partners with PaytoStudy to provide international students a method for making enrollment deposits and tuition payments effectively and efficiently.
 Students using PaytoStudy to pay their deposits and tuition payments save money on all international wire transfers and are guaranteed better currency exchange rates than those available directly through banks or credit cards.
 This new program guarantees that your deposits or tuition payments will be received by Emory & Henry College within 48hrs.
 Both Emory & Henry College and the student will receive an email notification as soon as your payment has been received.
 Access PaytoStudy and follow the instructions.

 If you wish to make monthly payments for your room and board while on campus, our Billing Office can make arrangements for this through the AES payment program.
-Our Billing Officer, Ms. Sunny Crisp at email@example.com, will send you more information about this program.
-It does require that you have a bank account in the U.S., which you can open upon your arrival to campus.
+It does require that you have a bank account in the U.S., which you can open upon your arrival on campus.
 You must also have an Emory & Henry College student ID number to enroll in the program, which will be provided to you by our Admissions Office.

 Students who are participating in a partner exchange pay only Housing and Meals while at E&H. You can make similar payment arrangements as described above.
 Please contact us to see the International Exchange Guidelines and Study Plan for more information about your application.